School Science Lessons

 Add drops of freshly prepared potassium ferricyanide solution and pour into a Petri dish.

-Add a very clean nail and place the petri dish on an overhead projector.
+Add a very clean nail and place the petri dish on an overhead projector for some hours.

-After some hours, a pink colour forms around the shaft of the nail, because of hydroxide ions and blue-green colour forms around the head of the nail, because of Fe2+ ions.
+A pink colour forms around the shaft of the nail, because of hydroxide ions and blue-green colour forms at the head of the nail, because of Fe2+ ions.

 The stressed head shows positive potential and the unstressed shaft shows negative potential.